-Butterflies are some of the most popular tattoos for women.
+Butterfly tattoos are some of the most popular inkings for women.
 That’s because the butterfly represents transformation, nature, and freedom.
 Additionally, they have a beautiful and feminine look.
 A versatile tattoo choice, butterflies look just as good in color or in black ink.
 Plus, even as a small artwork, these winged insects stand out.

 5. Sunflower Tattoo